earthly/earthly/docs/earth-config/earth-config.md

 ### user

-The https username to use when auth is set to https; this is ignored when auth is ssh.
+The https username to use when auth is set to `https`.
+This setting is ignored when auth is `ssh`.

 ### password